JAPAN SAKE & WINE

 japan-wine-general-image-banner-edit

 Japan instituted this system in 1999 and has since that granted GI to various regional products including (as of December 2015) all ‘nihonshu’ – sake produced exclusively in Japan.
-In June 2021, our home region was awarded GI for both its sake and wine, going the prefectures of Yamanashi and Yamagata with this rare distinction.
+In June 2021, our home region was awarded GI for both its sake and wine, along with the prefectures of Yamanashi and Yamagata in this rare distinction.

 WINE & DINE IN NAGANO: BOOK A TOUR OR CHARTER